srirangav/displayutil/README.txt

 History:

     v.
+0.4.7 - minor fixes for brightness on MacOSX 14.x (Sonoma)
+    v.
 0.4.6 - add support for brightness on x86_64/intel on MacOSX 12.x (Monterey)
     v.
 0.4.5 - list display resolution when no arguments or